 Point Scholar 2011 - 2013

-After several years of supporting progressive nonprofits with online strategies, he helped lead the wave of grassroots activism following the passage of California’s Prop 8 in 2008.
-He served as Co-Director of the National Equality March, which brought more than 150,000 people to rally in Washington, D.C. for LGBTQ equality in October 2009 and pressured Congress to pass the Hate Crimes Prevention Act.
-He then co-founded GetEQUAL, a nonprofit that supports civil disobedience to pressure legislators to pass LGBTQ legislation such as federal employment protections and the repeal of “don’t ask, don’t tell.”
+Kip Williams helped lead the national wave of grassroots activism following the passage of California's Prop 8 in 2008.
+He served as Co-Director of the National Equality March, which brought more than 150,000 people to rally in D.C. for LGBTQ equality in October 2009 and pressured Congress to pass the Hate Crimes Prevention Act.
+He then co-founded GetEQUAL.org, an organization that employs civil disobedience to hold elected officials accountable to their promises on LGBTQ issues, and which increased pressure to repeal Don't Ask, Don't Tell in 2011.